English 223.03: Survey of British Literature, 1789-present

 · I haven’t watched this adaptation of “Jekyll and Hyde” (1941), but the parts I’ve seen are interesting, and it stars Spencer Tracy, Ingrid Bergman, & Lana Turner.
 You’ll see that it adds a good deal of conventional heterosexuality to a tale of what a few critics, including me, call “bachelor fiction”: late-Victorian stories with submerged homosexual themes.
 Henry James’s “The Pupil,” Joseph Conrad’s “Il Conde,” and Oscar Wilde’s The Picture of Dorian Gray are all examples.

-For Tuesday, October 24: No new reading.
-Continued discussion of the works you chose.
-By 10am Tuesday, October 24, respond to the Canvas Discussion question about your work.
+By 10am Tuesday, October 29, respond to the Canvas Discussion question about your work

-For Thursday, November 16: No new reading.
-Bring ideas for your second essay.
+For Thursday, November 21: No new reading.
+Be sure to have your second paper topic cleared.

 Useful Links